FactomProject/FactomDocs/Whitepaper.md

 NotaryChains
 ============
-*A Highly Sophisticated Notary Service Secured by the Bitcoin Block Chain*
+*Creating a ledger of record for Bitcoin 2.0 applications, secured with the Bitcoin block chain*

 Abstract
 --------